 Other forms of content-based acceleration

-Section 3.3C of the Texas State Plan for the Education of Gifted/Talented Students, based on 19 TAC §89.3(4), is included under district Curriculum and Instruction requirements for gifted-identified students.
-Under 3.3C and 19 TAC §89.3(4), for a district to be in compliance, "Opportunities are provided to accelerate in areas of student strengths."
-In the State Plan, acceleration is defined as "strategy of mastering knowledge and skills at rates faster or ages younger than the norm."
-The provisions of this statute are primarily of importance for grades K – 5, because subject-based acceleration is included in the whole-grade acceleration provisions for grades 6-12.
+Section 4.5 of the Texas State Plan for the Education of Gifted/Talented Students, based on 19 TAC §89.3(4), is included under district Curriculum and Instruction requirements for gifted-identified students.
+Under 4.5 and 19 TAC §89.3(4), for a district to be in compliance, "Opportunities are provided to accelerate in areas of student strengths."
+In the State Plan, acceleration is defined as "an academic intervention that matches the level, complexity, and pace of curriculum with the readiness and motivation of the student.
+It involves mastering knowledge and skills at a rate faster or at an age earlier than the norm."

 Additional Information